Display-Lab/Leakdown-Tester/readme.md

 The script is named after a protocol for testing engine blocks, the reverse of a compression test.
 Pressurized air is introduced to the engine block to check for leaking points - it's a metaphor for how this tool can send large volumes of data to APIs to test for 'leaks'!

-As of current date, the tool is focused around testing the [Precision Feedback Pipeline](https://github.com/Display-Lab/precision-feedback-pipeline) repo
- API, but more APIs can be configured as targets in future releases.
+As of current date, the tool is focused around testing the [Precision Feedback Pipeline](https://github.com/Display-Lab/precision-feedback-pipeline) API, but more APIs can be configured as targets in future releases.

- If you are new to Leakdown Tester, read the wiki articles [here](https://github.com/Display-Lab/Leakdown-Tester/wiki)
+ If you are new to Leakdown Tester, read the wiki articles [here](https://github.com/Display-Lab/Leakdown-Tester/wiki).

 Continue reading for argument and env var details to make use of LDT.